Cairnarvon/uptime/doc/index.rst

    subtracted from the current time.
 If the uptime can't be determined either, :const:`None` is returned.

+   If the :mod:`datetime` module isn't available, this function will raise a :class:`RuntimeError`.

    .. versionadded:: 2.0
+   .. versionchanged:: 3.0

 Helper functions